MicrosoftDocs/power-platform/power-platform/developer/unified-experience/copy-to-ode.md

 ms.collection: get-started
 ---

-# Copy an LCS environment to nline development environment (preview)
+# Copy an LCS environment to an online development environment (preview)

 [!INCLUDE [cc-beta-prerelease-disclaimer](../../includes/cc-beta-prerelease-disclaimer.md)]

-This guide provides step-by-step instructions on performing a copy from an LCS managed Production/Sandbox environment to a Power Platform admin center (PPAC) managed online development environment (ODE).
+This guide provides step-by-step instructions on performing a copy from an LCS managed production/sandbox environment to a Power Platform admin center (PPAC) managed online development environment (ODE).

 Unlike the current LCS copy experience, PPAC based copy copies over your databases, any customizations and the ISV solutions.
 In simple terms, it produces a replica of the source environment that includes both code and data.

 ## Prerequisites

-1. An LCS Production/Sandbox environment (source)
+1. An LCS production/sandbox environment (source)
 1. Online development environment (target)

 > [!IMPORTANT]
 > Ensure that both source and target are provisioned in the same geographic region.
-(Provisioning is now available in all regions).
+Provisioning is now available in all regions.

 ## Step by step instructions